dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 Signature algorithm and parameters will follow COSE conventions and registries.

 * The kid (Key ID) has to be locally interpreted by the element evaluating the signature.
 URIs and RFC822-style identifiers can be considered typical kids to be used.

+## Signature Verification

+Do we need to address it?

 ## Canonicalization